asreview/asreview-insights/README.md

 asreview plot recall YOUR_ASREVIEW_FILE.asreview
 ```

-The following plot is the result of simulating the [`van_de_schoot_2017`]() in
+The following plot is the result of simulating the [`van_de_schoot_2017`](https://github.com/asreview/systematic-review-datasets/tree/master/datasets/van_de_Schoot_2017) in
 the benchmark platform (command `asreview simulate
 benchmark:van_de_schoot_2017 -s sim_van_de_schoot_2017.asreview`).

 ![Recall plot of Van de Schoot 2017](figures/tests_recall_sim_van_de_schoot_2017_1.png)

-On the vertical axis, you find the recall after every labeling decision.
-The
+On the vertical axis, you find the recall (i.e, the proportion of the relevant
-number of labeling actions on the horizontal axis is equal to the number of
+records) after every labeling decision.
+The horizontal axis shows the
-label actions and can't exceed the number of records in the dataset.
+proportion of  total number of records in the dataset.
+The steeper the recall
+curve, the higher the performance of active learning when comparted to random
+screening.
+The recall curve can also be used to estimate stopping criteria, see
+the discussions in [#557](https://github.com/asreview/asreview/discussions/557) and [#1115](https://github.com/asreview/asreview/discussions/1115).

 ```bash